relaxed birding around the shores of beautiful Lake Kerkini

 Our visits to the Kerkini region have always been amongst the most popular of our European trips.
 We base the tour at a single hotel where we stay for seven nights.
 The hotel is beautifully situated against a backdrop of forested mountains and overlooking Lake Kerkini.
 The variety of birds, butterflies and wildflowers is simply astonishing - this is a great place to spend a week in the sun enjoying the wildlife.

 Greece’s geographical position has resulted in a diversity of birdlife which comprises a mixture of species from Europe, the Mediterranean, North Africa and Asia.
-Lake Kerkini lies on an important migratory flyway between East Africa and Northern Europe.
+Lake Kerkini lies on an important migratory flyway between Northern Europe and East Africa.
 The timing of our visit means we shall experience a taste of this vast migration as well as a multitude of species which make this area their home.

-Wildfowl present include Ferruginous Duck and Garganey, whilst, of the raptors hunting the area, the Lesser Spotted Eagle is the most evident.
+Wildfowl present include Ferruginous Duck and Garganey, whilst of all the raptors hunting the area the Lesser Spotted Eagle is the most evident.
 Little Bitterns and various crakes skulk in overgrown ditches whilst Kingfishers flash their brilliant colours.
-Damp areas attract Black-headed Wagtails and Cetti's Warblers, and in nearby woodland and farmland, Rollers, Golden Orioles, Nightingales, Hoopoes, Masked Shrikes and Lesser Grey Shrikes can be seen.
-We will look for three special warblers; Olive-tree, Eastern Olivaceous and Eastern Orphean.
-On recent visits we have been fortunate in finding flocks of recently arrived Eleonora’s Falcons and Rose-coloured Starlings.
-On an evening excursion we may see Little Owl, Scops Owl, Eagle Owl and European Nightjar.
+Damp areas attract Black-headed Wagtails and Cetti's Warblers, and in nearby woodland and farmland, Rollers, Golden Orioles, Nightingales, Hoopoes and Lesser Grey Shrikes can be seen.

 Surrounded on three sides by rocky hills and a gorge, the town of Sidirokastro nestles unobtrusively into the Greek countryside.
 Behind the town a road leads up through maquis-covered hills to a ruined Byzantine castle where Red-rumped Swallows are common and Sardinian Warblers chatter.
-On the rocky slopes Black-headed Buntings, Black-eared Wheatears and Rock Sparrows can be seen, and both Woodchat and Red-backed Shrikes are common.
-Nearby woodland holds Syrian Woodpecker and Hawfinch.
-Impressive rocky cliffs are attractive to Crag Martins and Alpine Swifts, and we can also expect to find Eastern Subalpine Warbler, Rock Nuthatch and Blue Rock Thrush.
+On the rocky slopes Black-eared Wheatears and Rock Sparrows can be seen, and both Woodchat and Red-backed Shrikes abound.
+Impressive rocky cliffs are attractive to Crag Martins and Alpine Swifts, and we also expect to find Eastern Subalpine Warbler, Rock Nuthatch and Blue Rock Thrush.

 High mountains to the north and east dominate the landscape.
-We are fortunate in that good roads cut into them, allowing access to both mid- and high-elevation habitats.
+We are fortunate in that good roads cut into them in a couple of places, allowing access to both mid- and high-elevation habitats.

 The diversity of birdlife around Lake Kerkini is outstanding for an inland site.
 Nevertheless, there are some species which can only be found on the coast, so our visit to Kalochori should be very productive.

-We can expect large numbers of Mediterranean Gulls, plus smaller numbers of Slender-billed Gulls.
-Kentish Plover nest in large numbers, and there is normally a large non-breeding flock of Greater Flamingos.
-Passage waders use this site, including Black-tailed Godwit, Avocet, Ruff, Wood Sandpiper, Temminck’s Stint, Spotted Redshank, Curlew Sandpiper and Little Stint.
-The site is excellent for rarities: Red-necked Phalarope, Broad-billed Sandpiper and Terek Sandpiper have all featured on our previous visits!
+We can expect large numbers of Mediterranean and Yellow-legged Gulls, plus smaller numbers of Caspian and Slender-billed Gulls.
+Kentish Plover occur in large numbers, and there is normally a large non-breeding flock of Greater Flamingos.
+Passage waders use this site, which is excellent for rarities: Red-necked Phalarope, Broad-billed Sandpiper and Terek Sandpiper have all featured on our previous visits!